vsafonova/debugging/README.md

+# Brief
+Debug and fix common errors in Javascript such as syntax errors, logic errors, and runtime errors using the built-in tools in the browser.

-# Debugging report
+## Debugging report

 ***When I try to submit an empty form
 Lines 10, 17:
 Runtime error.
 Found errors `400 (Bad request)` and `TypeError: Cannot read properties of undefined (reading 'temp')` in the console pointing to an incorrect line.
-Wrote `required` attribute of the input.
+Wrote the `required` attribute of the input.

 *** When I try to submit a form with invalid value(Unxisting city, set of letters, space, number)
 Line 10:
 Runtime error.
 Found error `404 (Not found)` in the console pointing to an incorrect line.
-Used a debugger to see where is the mistake, and discovered that in API `res:false` when I input an invalid value.
+Used a debugger to see where is the mistake, and discovered that in API `res: false` when I input an invalid value.
 So I wrote a conditional into the function `getData()`

 Line 3:
 Syntax error, missing closing quote.